bahrus/be-set/README.md

 # be-set [TODO]

-be-set is a Custom Element / native DOM [behavior/decorator](https://github.com/bahrus/xtal-decor) that focuses on initializing numerous element's  properties / attributes in a performant way.
-It can do this in bulk for elements within its (specified) scope, and can share parsed settings across multiple repeating blocks of HTML.
+be-set is a Custom Element / native DOM [behavior/decorator](https://github.com/bahrus/xtal-decor) that focuses on initializing numerous element's  properties  in a performant way.

+The template element empowers developers to clone and repeat blocks of HTML in a performant way.

+Constructible stylesheets provides similar performance benefits when applying the same styling to each ShadowDOM realm deriving from the same template / custom element.

-The template element empowers developers to clone and repeat blocks of HTML in a performant way.  be-set aims to provide similar performance boosting benefits, but at a smaller scale, focused (but not necessarily limited to) [be-decorated](https://github.com/bahrus/be-decorated) decorating / element behaviors.
+be-set aims to provide similar performance boosting benefits, but at a smaller scale, focused (but not necessarily limited to) [be-decorated](https://github.com/bahrus/be-decorated) decorating / element behaviors.

 Some of the attributes that can be associated with an element behavior can become quite large.
 Consider [this example](https://github.com/bahrus/be-calculating#example-1):